typemill/docs/03-for-theme-developers/03-twig.md

 # Templates with Twig

-Twig is a flexible, fast and secure template engine for PHP.
-Twig is used by many modern software projects and content management systems like CraftCMS, Statamic and even Drupal.
+Twig is a flexible, fast, and secure templating engine for PHP.
+Twig is used by many modern software projects and content management systems like CraftCMS, Statamic, and even Drupal.
 If you have never used a template language before, then there are some good reasons to start with it today:

-- The Twig syntax is **much shorter**, so your templates look cleaner and are easier to maintain.
+- The Twig syntax is **much shorter** than PHP, so your templates look cleaner and are easier to maintain.
-- Twig produces **less errors**.
+- Twig produces **fewer errors**.
 An unknown variable produces an error in PHP, but it does not in Twig.
 Twig handles most of these cases, so you skip a lot of ugly logic in your theme.
-- Twig is very **widespread**, so you can work with Twig in many other cms.
+- Twig is very **widespread**, so you can work with Twig in many other CMS.

-The full Twig documentation for template designers is just one page long, so just head [over to Twig](http://twig.sensiolabs.org/doc/2.x/templates.html) and read it.
-You can learn the most important essentials for TYPEMILL in the following list.
+The full Twig documentation for template designers is just one page long, so just head [over to Twig's website](http://twig.sensiolabs.org/doc/2.x/templates.html) and read it.
+You can learn the most important essentials of Twig for TYPEMILL in the following list.

 [TOC]